 AETC 2019 will feature over 150 one-hour concurrent sessions presented by educators and vendors, with special sessions by featured speakers and conference sponsors and aligned with the NETS for Students (See Strands).

-AETC 2019 APPLICATION TO PRESENT IS NOW AVAILABLE.
+AETC 2019 APPLICATION TO PRESENT IS NOW CLOSED.
+Thank you to all who applied!

 Concurrent Session Types